argoproj/argo-cd/docs/user-guide/app_dependencies.md

 * Syncing an application that is dependent on other apps will not trigger a sync of the dependencies.
 However, manual sync of a dependent application whose dependencies are not satisfied will block unless force sync is used.
 * Dependencies currently can only be configured in a declarative manner; the UI and CLI do not yet have first class support for configuring dependencies.

+!!!warning
+    Using force sync to override application dependencies should only be used as a last resort, as it may break your applications in multiple ways.

 ## Configuring Application dependencies

 The dependencies of an Application are configured using the field `dependsOn` in the Application's spec.
 The field `dependsOn` is a complex data type, which lets you define one or more `selectors` to match a set of other Applications that this Application will be dependent upon.